Shotley's beauty is more than just skin deep, which is why it was voted first Babergh, then Suffolk Village of the Year in 2015.

 Shotley Kidzone (Playgroup) After school and Holiday clubs, opening 7:45am - 6:00pm.
 Children from 18 months to 11 years.
 Contact: Therasa 787873

 The Shotley Open Spaces Group.
 Looks after Shotley Heritage Park and maintains the River Stour footpath at Shotley Gate.
-Last Tursday of the month.
-Contact: email@example.com
+Last Thursday of the month.
+Contact: firstname.lastname@example.org

 Shotley Peninsula Local History Group.
 Bi-Monthly, 2nd Tuesday, the Shipwreck.
 Annual Subs £5, £2 per meeting.
 Contact: Mike Ayden 788224.